Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 [Here is a tutorial on how to import and export a conceptual model into and from the Dataspecer.](frontend-import-export.md)

 Our frontend is a conceptual model editor extended by features of our LLM assistant.
-The assistant helps a human modelling expert in creating domain models.
+The assistant helps a human modeling expert in creating domain models.

 First, we present the main features of our LLM assistant and then we provide demo links with the demonstration of how the assistant can be used.

 <br/>

-## Features of our LLM assistent
+## Features of our LLM assistant

-### 1) suggestions of classes, attributes and associations
+### 1) suggestions of classes, attributes, and associations
 - if a domain description is provided then the assistant's suggestions are solely based on the given domain description
     - we support only English
 - the domain description can be inserted in the text box on the topbar: